anush-nss/celeste-backend/docs/API_DOCUMENTATION.md

 ### Promotions

-Manages promotions.
-Data is read-only via the API.
+Manages promotions (e.g., banners, special offers).
+This collection is typically managed internally and is read-only via the API.

 - `GET /promotions`: (Public) Retrieves all active promotions.
 - `GET /promotions/{id}`: (Public) Retrieves a specific promotion.

 ### Orders

 Manages customer orders.
+All endpoints require authentication.

-- `GET /orders`: (Customer) Retrieves all orders for the authenticated user.
+- `GET /orders`: (Customer/Admin) Retrieves orders.
+Admins see all orders; customers see only their own.
-- `GET /orders/{id}`: (Customer) Retrieves a specific order.
+- `GET /orders/{id}`: (Customer/Admin) Retrieves a specific order.
+(Authorization check required to ensure customers only access their own orders).
-- `POST /orders`: (Customer) Creates a new order.
+- `POST /orders`: (Customer) Creates a new order for the authenticated user.
   - **Request Body**:
     ```json
     {
-      "userId": "string",
       "items": [
         {
           "productId": "string",